-So… we looked into solutions for his sleep disorder.
+We started looking into solutions for his sleep disorder.

-He had many tests done because often times, central sleep apnea is linked to a heart problem.
+He had many tests done because oftentimes, central sleep apnea is linked to a heart problem.
 Everything else came back normal and now we just had to help him.
 We started him on a CPAP machine to help him which took months to get right, but once we did, he was back.
 Our sweet, happy, selfless, caring E was back.

 That was three years ago, and to say that his life changed is an understatement.
 He went from being the child that was unpredictable to being a child that you could rely on.
 He went from being the child that you hated to disappoint, because you knew how we would react, to being a child who could take things with a grain of salt.